Green antifreeze fluid being poured into engine coolant reservoir.

 Orange antifreeze

-Unlike green or red coolants, it lasts longer and doesn't need to be changed as frequently.
+Unlike green antifreeze, it lasts longer and doesn't need to be changed as frequently.
+Its lifespan is typically 150,000 miles or 5 years (whichever comes first).

 Red antifreeze

-Red antifreeze is typically made a hybrid organic acid and is designed for modern vehicles.
+Red antifreeze is typically made with hybrid organic acid and lasts longer than green antifreeze, requiring fewer changes.

-Using the wrong fluids can lead to expensive repairs.
+Using the wrong fluids may also damage your car's engine and lead to expensive repairs.

 Where to put antifreeze in your vehicle